 A writer, artist and recovering academic, I was initially taught to knit as a young child.
 Age 4 seems far-fetched, but it must have been around then as I remember learning to knit and to read at roughly the same time!

-Both my mother, and my paternal grandmother were knitters and set out to teach me, separately.
-From them I picked up a mixture of the Russian and the German methods, probably best described as 'hybrid continental.'
-From the start, I was taught to knit in an improvised manner; there were no patterns or written instructions involved.
-If you wanted to knit a skirt, I was shown, this is how you knit a skirt.
-And this is how you knit a sweater.
-It was not until much, much later that I even realised patterns existed.
-And to this day, I remain mostly a 'freestyle' knitter.
+Both my mother, and my paternal grandmother, were knitters and from them I picked up a mixture of the Russian and the German methods, probably best described as 'hybrid continental.'
+From the start, I was taught to knit in an improvisational manner; there were no patterns or written instructions involved.
+It was not until I was asked to teach a knitting workshop in 2016, that I actually learned how to read patterns...
+From there, writing them was the next logical step!

-My first Kniting job was at age 14.
-A fashion designer who lived near my home town tasked me with knitting for her upcoming runway show.
-She treated me professionally and paid me fairly for the work, making me aware at a young age that this was a real and marketable skill.
-While knitting was never my primary source of income, I have worked as a knitter for hire ever since.
+I was lucky to snag my first knitting job at the age of 14.
+A fashion designer who lived in my home town tasked me with knitting for her upcoming runway show.
+She treated me professionally and paid me fairly for the work, making me aware at a young age that knitting was a valued and marketable skill.
+While knitting was never my primary source of earnings, I have knitted for hire on and off through most of my adult life for extra income.

-Although my interest in knitting waned through my teens, it returned in my late 20s, and continued to grow steadily through my early 30s.
+As for many, my interest in knitting waned through my teens and returned in my late 20s.
 But it wasn't until I moved to Ireland in 2013 that it truly gained momentum.
-'Inspired' by the weather, I began to knit constantly, experimenting with yarns and construction methods for an optimal combination of breathability, durability, and waterproofing.
-In 2016 I began teaching workshops and published my first pattern in 2017.
+'Inspired' by the damp and chilly weather of the Emerald Isle - as well as by local demand for handknits! - I began to knit constantly, experimenting with yarns and construction methods for an optimal combination of breathability, durability, and waterproofing.
+In 2016 I began teaching workshops, and published my first pattern in 2017.

 If you're wondering what 'LB' in LB Handknits stands for, you can read all about that here.